yuki24/blog/_posts/2014-10-21-did-you-mean-experience-in-ruby.markdown

 > _"Weird, nothing looks weird..."_

-Sometimes I wasted hours and hours just becaue there is one character difference.
+Sometimes I wasted hours and hours just because there is one character difference.
 I hate it.

 This is why I created [`did_you_mean`](https://github.com/yuki24/did_you_mean) gem.
 With it, whenever you get `NoMethodError` or `NameError`, it'll automatically look for what you really wanted to call and tell it to you.